sagemath/trac_to_gh/Issue 9636.md

 Got nothing
 ```

-Luckily, libpari provides ways to redirect the output.
-There should a small Cython wrapper to direct the PARI output to sys.stdout.write().
+Luckily, `libpari` provides ways to redirect the output.
+There should be a small Cython wrapper to direct the PARI output to Python's `sys.stdout.write()`.

-I will try to implement this (using #9343 as starting point). -- Jeroen Demeyer
+Dependencies: #9661, #9343

 Issue created by migration from https://trac.sagemath.org/ticket/9636